nginxinc/nginx-basics-workshops/lab5/readme.md

 ## Build and Run NGINX Plus with Docker

-1. Clone the NGINX Docker repo.
+1. In a new folder, Git clone the NGINX Docker repo.
 This will download all the files needed to build and run NGINX Plus as a Docker container:

     ```bash
     sudo su -